ResearchObject/ro-crate/docs/1.2-DRAFT/metadata.md

 RO-Crate aims to capture and describe the [Research Object][ResearchObject] using structured _metadata_.

-The _RO-Crate Metadata File Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular:
+The _RO-Crate Metadata Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular:

 * [Root Data Entity](root-data-entity.md) - the RO-Crate `Dataset` itself, a gathering of data
 * [Data Entities](data-entities.md) - the _data_ payload, in the form of files and folders